 There may be a major trade show happening this week, but it's still Update Wednesday.
 Google has updated its 'Google' app (formerly known as Search) to version 4.1.
 We are still digging around for new features, but we've already found a few goodies and put the APK up for your enjoyment.

 First up, there's a new space in settings called "Now Cards," which - as the name suggests - gives you control over the cards Google presents to you.
-Users can toggle cards on or off entirely, see their card history on the web, delete all custom preferences, and control notifications and how urgent updates are handled.
 Read More

 A while ago, we posted about information we'd received indicating that sometime soon, Google's search functionality (and other actions) would be expanding beyond the Search app, moving into other apps for device-wide search interaction and - eventually - app-specific functionality.

 It appears that isn't the only Search trick Google is working on, though.
 According to the information available to us, Google is working on functionality for now known as KITT (get it?) or "Android Eyes Free" internally.
 Read More

 My N3RD wants to empower you to take control of every gadget in your house, every appliance waiting idly, and every vehicle in your garage using just your smartphone.
 How, you ask?
 First, the project needs $50,000.
 Check.
 They team has successfully managed to raise over $51,000 with 18 days left to go.
 Next, watch this video.
 Read More